 Negotiating Public Support Score: 7 Consultations with societal actors are regulated by government guidelines contained in the Good Engagement Practices (GEP) document, approved in 2011.
 Although this is not a binding legal act, it prescribes in detail procedures for engaging social stakeholders in the policymaking process.
 The GEP includes eight recommended principles, which place importance on the clarity of goals, openness of relationships, and dedication to goals.
 Once a year, the Government Office presents an overview of the GEP's implementation to the government.
+All ministries employ an engagement coordinator who assists interested citizens and advocacy groups.

 Existing regulations and established practices render it almost impossible to avoid interest groups' involvement in the policymaking process.
 The main focus is on consultations during the preparatory phase, when a broad range of societal actors is typically involved.
 However, at later stages, only those advocacy organizations tending to be supportive of the proposed policy are invited to the table.
 Thus, corporatist tendencies are becoming apparent that are not entirely in accordance with GEP principles.
-Furthermore, engagement practices have not yet been extended to the policy-implementation or policy-evaluation phases.
+Furthermore, engagement practices have not yet been extended to the policy-implementation or policyevaluation phases.